emsoftaut/ReHashFME/README.md

 > javac DomXml.java
 > java DomXml
 ```
-The code gets updated into file1.xml, which you can copy into any yakindu statechart sct file and it will generate the statechart automatically for you
+The code gets updated into "or/source files/<file name>.xml", which you can copy into any yakindu statechart sct file and it will generate the statechart automatically for you

 ## AND case